Cannibal Holocaust: Plot

-Back in New York, executives of the Pan American Broadcasting System invite Monroe to host a broadcast of the documentary to be made from the recovered film, but Monroe insists on viewing the raw footage before making a decision.
-One of the executives first introduces him to Alan's work by showing an excerpt from his previous documentary, The Last Road to Hell, after which she informs Monroe that Alan staged dramatic scenes to get more exciting footage.
-Monroe then begins to view the recovered footage, which first follows the group's trek through the rainforest.
-After walking for days, their guide, Felipe, is bitten by a venomous snake.
-The group amputates Felipe's leg with a machete to save his life, but he dies and is left behind.
+Back in New York, Pan American Broadcasting System executives invite Monroe to host a documentary broadcast based on the recovered film.
+Monroe insists on viewing the raw footage before agreeing.
+One of the executives introduces him to Alan's work by showing an excerpt from his previous documentary, The Last Road to Hell, after which she informs Monroe that Alan staged dramatic scenes to make his films more exciting.

+Monroe begins to view the recovered footage, which follows the group's journey through the rainforest.
+After walking for days, Felipe is bitten by a venomous snake.
+They amputate his leg with a machete to save him, but he dies and is left behind.
 Upon locating the Yacumo in a clearing, Jack shoots one in the leg so they can easily follow him to the village.
-Once they arrive, the crew proceeds to intimidate the tribe before herding the natives into a hut, which they burn down in order to stage a massacre for their film.
+Once they arrive, the crew proceeds to intimidate the tribe and kill a child's pet pig before herding the natives into a hut, which they burn down to stage a massacre for their film.
 Monroe expresses apprehension about the staged footage and the treatment of the natives, but his concerns are ignored.

-After he finishes viewing the remaining footage, Monroe expresses his disgust toward the station's decision to air the documentary.
-To convince the executives otherwise, he shows them the remaining unedited footage that only he has seen.
-The final two reels begin with the filmmakers locating a Ya̧nomamö girl, whom the men take turns raping against Faye's protests, stating they are wasting film footage.
-They later encounter the same girl impaled on a wooden pole by a riverbank, where they claim that the natives killed her for loss of virginity, although it is implied that the group themselves killed her and staged it as a murder by the natives for dramatic effect.
-Shortly afterwards, they are attacked by the Ya̧nomamö tribe as revenge for the girl's rape and death.
-Jack is hit by a spear, and Alan shoots him to prevent his escape.
-The scene then moves to the crew filming the natives undressing Jack in their captivity and cutting his genitalia off with a large machete before completely mutilating Jack's lifeless body.
-Shortly afterwards, an exhausted Alan says they have gotten completely lost trying to escape, and are now surrounded by the natives who pursued them.
-As a last resort, Alan attempts to scare them off with a flare gun.
-During the commotion, Faye is captured by the Ya̧nomamö.
-Alan insists that they attempt to rescue her, but Mark continues to film as she is stripped naked, gang-raped, beaten to death, and beheaded.
-The Ya̧nomamö then locate and kill the last two team members as the camera drops to the ground.
-Disturbed by what they have seen, the executives order all of the footage to be burned.
-As Monroe leaves, he ponders "who the real cannibals are".
+After viewing the remaining footage, Monroe is disgusted by the station's decision to air the documentary and shows the executives the remaining unedited footage that only he has seen to convince them otherwise.
+The final two reels begin with the filmmakers gang-raping a Ya̧nomamö girl against Faye's protests, silently watched from afar by a Ya̧nomamö man.
+They later encounter the same girl impaled on a wooden pole by a riverbank, where they claim that the natives killed her for loss of virginity.

+Shortly afterward, they are vengefully attacked by the Ya̧nomamö tribe.
+A spear hits Jack, and Alan shoots him to prevent his escape.
+The natives castrate Jack with a large machete before mutilating his corpse.
+An exhausted Alan admits that they have gotten lost trying to escape and are now surrounded by the natives, whom he attempts to scare off with a flare gun.
+Faye is captured by the Ya̧nomamö.
+Alan insists they rescue her, but Mark continues filming as she is stripped, gang-raped, beaten to death, and beheaded.
+The Ya̧nomamö then locate and kill the last two team members as the camera falls to the ground.
+Disturbed, the executives order all the footage to be burned.
+Monroe leaves the station, pondering "who the real cannibals are."